Key Takeaways

 Healthy Fats

-Healthy fats such as polyunsaturated and monounsaturated fats can help lower bad cholesterol and are important for cell and brain health.
+Healthy fats like polyunsaturated and monounsaturated fats can help lower bad cholesterol and are important for satiety.

 A dietitian can give guidance on how many healthy fats you need daily.